 - If the target SCell is known to UE and semi-persistent CSI-RS is used for CSI reporting, then Tactivation_time_withCCA is:

-- 3 ms + max(Tuncertainty_MAC + TFineTiming + 2 ms, Tuncertainty_SP), where Tuncertainty_MAC=0 and Tuncertainty_SP=0 if:

-- UE receives the SCell activation command, semi-persistent CSI-RS activation command and TCI state activation command at the same time, or
+- 3 ms + max(Tuncertainty_MAC + TFineTiming + 2 ms, Tuncertainty_SP), where Tuncertainty_MAC=0 and Tuncertainty_SP=0 if UE receives the SCell activation command, semi-persistent CSI-RS activation command and TCI state activation command at the same time.

-- Provided this is the initial activation after SCell addition, and

-- TCI-ActivatedConfig is configured for the SCell, and UE receives the SCell activation command and semi-persistent CSI-RS activation command at the same time.

 - If the target SCell is known to UE and periodic CSI-RS is used for CSI reporting, then Tactivation_time is:

-- max(Tuncertainty_MAC + 5 ms + TFineTiming, Tuncertainty_RRC + TRRC_delay-THARQ), where Tuncertainty_MAC=0 if

-- UE receives the SCell activation command and TCI state activation commands at the same time, or
+- max(Tuncertainty_MAC + 5 ms + TFineTiming, Tuncertainty_RRC + TRRC_delay-THARQ), where Tuncertainty_MAC=0 if UE receives the SCell activation command and TCI state activation commands at the same time.

-- Provided this is the initial activation after SCell addition, and

-- UE receives the SCell activation command and TCI-ActivatedConfig is configured for the SCell.